Vyral/base-template/_posts/2019-09-27-a-great-way-for-small-business-owners-to-qualify-for-a-mortgage.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Tim+Majka/Southern+California+Real+Estate+Agent-+Financing+for+business+owners+and+contractors.mp4
 pullquote: >-
-  About a year or two ago, some mortgage companies started offering "non-QM loans" that are ideal for small business owners making it easier for them to qualify to buy a home or investment property.
+  About a year or two ago, some mortgage companies started offering “non-QM loans” that are ideal for small business owners making it easier for them to qualify to buy a home or investment property.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true